-Tank used for Class 3 (Flammable Liquids) or Division 2.1 (Flammable Gas) whether loaded or empty.

-Vehicle loaded with Division 1.1, 1.2, or 1.3 (Class A or B) Explosives.
+- Tank used for Class 3 (Flammable Liquids) or Division 2.1 (Flammable Gas) whether loaded or empty - Vehicle loaded with Division 1.1, 1.2, or 1.3 Explosives

 9.6.5 - Route Restrictions

 Some states and counties require permits to transport hazardous materials or wastes.
 They may limit the routes you can use.
 Local rules about routes and permits change often.
 It is your job as driver to find out if you need permits or must use special routes.
 Make sure you have all needed papers before starting.